Privacy

 Breach disclosure

 If a notifiable data breach occurs, we will inform affected patients and the Office of the Australian Information Commissioner within the timeframes required under the Notifiable Data Breaches scheme.
-We'll publish a public summary on /trust.

 This is general health information and not medical advice.
 Your doctor will discuss your specific situation during a consultation.